The Global History of Free Ports researches the development and diffusion of the institution of the free port.

 Our population genetics and biodiversity group aims to learn more of plant adaptation and promote sustainable use of genetic resources.

-People at the Population Research Unit (PRU) study a wide range of topics from health, mortality, and ageing, to living arrangements and family demography.
+At the Population Research Unit (PRU) we study health and mortality, ageing and family demography.

 We investigate susceptibility genes, molecular mechanisms, risk factors, and implications to later life of these pregnancy disorders.

 Our goal is to find a way to stop neurodegeneration in Alzheimer's and Parkinson's disease by targeting on PREP enzyme

 Studying adult dyslexia and attention deficit disorder in Finland.